USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch04_model_inputs.md

 Used by: CCTM

 OMI ozone column data by latitude and longitude for use in the photolysis calculations.
 CMAQ is distributed with ozone columns from 1978 to 2019 (CCTM/src/phot/inline/OMI_1979_to_2019.dat).
 The data are 22.5°x10° gridded ozone columns in Dobson units.
 The [create_omi](../../PREP/create_omi/README.md) tool under the PREP folder can be used to create a data file to support simulations after 2019 or a data file with a finer spatial resolution.

+**: PHOT_OPTICS: Optical and related parameters

+Wavelength, optical and surface albedo parameters for CMAQ in-line photolysis calculation.
+The values are determined by averaging technique over the above number of wavelength bins.
+This file is distributed with the CMAQ code.

+**: CSQY: Absorption cross sections & quantum yields

+Wavelength and photolysis rate parameters for CMAQ in-line photolysis calculation.
+This file is distributed with the CMAQ code and is chemical mechanism specific.

 <!-- BEGIN COMMENT -->
  [<< Previous Chapter](CMAQ_UG_ch03_preparing_compute_environment.md) - [Home](README.md) - [Next Chapter >>](CMAQ_UG_ch05_running_a_simulation.md)